mitranim/tabularius/prompts.md

 ---

 In JS, we have floats with a reaaallllly long fractional part which we want to truncate to a particular number of digits (like 2), either before converting to a string, or during the string conversion.
 We'd prefer to convert to a string just once, and avoid modifying the resulting string.
 Suggest solutions.

+---

+We're making a JS in-browser app which is serverless.
+It makes periodic backups of certain JSON files (via the File System API).
+Then we want to upload them to Firebase and analyze the data.
+From the data, we want to derive a "star schema" which makes analytics queries more convenient.
+We want that schema to be stored in Firebase.
+We also want the actual source data stored as-is; this would allow us to change the schema later.
+It would be best if the star schema was derived from the source data server-side (FB-side), automatically, and incrementally.
+Simply uploading another source file should trigger that.
+Suggest various ways how this can be done.